 It serves as a

-Four northern white rhinos-two female and two males were transferred here in the hope that the climate and the rich grasslands of Ol Pejeta Conservancy would improve their breeding.
+Four northern white rhinos-two females and two males were transferred here in the hope that the climate and the rich grasslands of Ol Pejeta Conservancy would improve their breeding.
 The two females have since died one due unknown causes and the other one euthanized due to old age complications.
 The conservancy is trying to cross-breed the southern and the northern rhinos to preserve the latter genetics in hybrid offspring.

 It is also home to chimpanzee which is conserved through Sweetwaters Chimpanzee Sanctuary.